SophiaSarro/Thesis-Material/datasheets/allwords.md

-| Datasheet for Appendix B: Topic Model Containing All Venetus A Scholia
+| Datasheet for Topic Model A: All Venetus A Scholia

 || (1) Motivation